cvdlab-courses/cg/lessons/lesson02/git-essentials.md

 > git push origin master
 ```

-Change master to whatever branch you want to push your changes to.

 Now you are able to push your changes to the selected remote server.

 - - -